wentasah/EmacsVterm.jl/README.md

   buffer.
 Currently, this requires [modified `julia-repl` package](https://github.com/tpapp/julia-repl/pull/112/files).

-  If you are not happy with where Emacs chooses to display the `*julia-doc*` buffer, you can configure it with via a "display action".
+  If you are not happy with where Emacs chooses to display the `*julia-doc*` buffer, you can configure it via a "display action".
   For example, the following piece of code in `init.el` ensures that if the `*julia-doc*` buffer is already shown somewhere, the same buffer is reused; otherwise, a right side window with an appropriate width will be created.

   ```elisp
   (add-to-list 'display-buffer-alist '("\\*julia-doc\\*"